chflame163/ComfyUI_CogView4_Wrapper/README.md

 pip install -r ComfyUI_CogView4_Wrapper/requirements.txt
 ```

 The model will be automatically downloaded to the ```ComfyUI/models/CogView``` directory during the first run.

+You can also manually download the model from [huggingface.co/THUDM/CogView4-6B](https://huggingface.co/THUDM/CogView4-6B/tree/main) to the above directory.

 ## Note
 ComfyUI_CgView4-Wrapper requires the installation of the diffusers dependency package in dev version, which may affect certain plugins.
 Please be aware of backing up the environment.